UI-FASILKOM-OS/sp192/01-Finter/readme.txt

 File: ekan.py

-The Graphical User Interface and the Application for Smart Aquarium Ekan
+The Graphical User Interface and the Application for Smart Aquarium E-Kan

 Copyright (c) 2019 Finter Group.
 Authors: